DanielVorobiov/wishlists_app/README.md

 - Add Product to ishlist: `http://127.0.0.1:8000/api/wishlist/id/add/`
 - Delete Produt from wishlist: `://127.0.0.1:8000/api/wishlist/9/remove/`

+Make sure to select the authentication method: Basic for each endpoint in Postman
 # Unit tests
 There are severeal tests for every endpoin of the app.
 Use `manage.py test` to run the tests.